michael-berman/Blue-Prints/README.md

 * React Quill

 # Future Features
-* Able to edit a project
 * Able to follow a project
 * Slideshow on the main page
-* Toolbar for creating a step
 * Drag and drop pictures when creating a project
 * Add categories for projects
 * Add features project page